 As we’ve mentioned – but it’s worth mentioning again, as – the end of a quarter really is one of the best times to buy a car.
 If you can wait to the last weeks of March, June, September, and December, you should find various dealership discounts.

-In December and January, dealerships tend to be a bit quieter, what with people spending for – and then recovering from – the Christmas period.
+In December, dealerships tend to be a bit quieter, what with people spending for – and then recovering from – the Christmas period.
 To improve sales, you’ll often find car deals during these months.

 4. Buying a car during the holidays